 - Heat oven to 400 and line a light baking sheet with parchment.

-- Mix the peanut butter, sugar, vanilla, bp and salt until combined.
-Taste to account for level of sweetness.
+- Mix the peanut butter, sugar, vanilla, baking powder and salt until combined.
+Taste for the level of sweetness and adjust if needed.

 - Add the beaten egg and mix well.